 Some doors may misalign and not shut back properly if they are not strong enough.
 In any case, it is a bit difficult to do some exercises like planks without your feet hitting the door.

-Generally, we think that the best use of TRX Suspension Trainer kits is from a overhead or off a wall pivot, and not off a door because the door anchor somehow limits the range of motion of some exercises.
+Generally, we think that the best use of TRX Suspension Trainer kits is from overhead or off a wall pivot, and not of a door because the door anchor somehow limits the range of motion of some exercises.